midomsft/DatabricksHOL/README.md

 This HOL can be used in two ways.
 You can either use the word documents as a guide and follow the intructions within, or follow the solution notebooks themselves and run the cells as required.

 Regardless of which route you take, start here - [Lab 1 - Getting Started](https://github.com/midomsft/DatabricksHOL/blob/master/Labs/LAB01%20-%20Setting%20up%20Resources.docx)

+## Solutions

+The notebooks completed during the HOL can be found [here](./Solution Notebooks).
+When completed the Databrick steps in the HOL, you can either follow the step by step guide in the docs under Labs, or simply run through the notebooks directly to avoid switching between screens.